Pär Nordlund's Group

 - Vetenskapsrådet Medicin och Hälsa

-Dai L, Prabhu N, Liang YY, Bacanu S, Ramos A, Nordlund P
+Dai L, Prabhu N, Yu LY, Bacanu S, Ramos AD, Nordlund P

 Modulation of Protein-Interaction States through the Cell Cycle.